• Skip to primary navigation

 • Individual puddings: Pour ¼ of the sauce (about a dessert spoon) at the bottom of each muffin cavity.
 Top with the batter until ⅓ from the top, giving enough room for the batter to rise.
 Bake for 25 minutes.

-(Large Version: Pour ¼ of the sauce into the bottom of a buttered standard gratin dish.
+(Large Version: Pour ¼ of the sauce into the bottom of a buttered standard baking dish.
 Bake for 30-35 minutes.)

 Notes

-If you prefer the pudding without alcohol, then simply omit the rum.
+If you prefer the pudding without alcohol, simply omit the rum.

 Reader Interactions